awwaiid/thelackthereof/Music_Naming_Scheme.md

 == Capitalization ==
 All the first letters of each word shall be capitolized.
 All other letters will be lowercase, exept for acronyms of course.

-== Artist Names ==
-Artists will be named as "Firstname Lastname" (<b>not</b> inverted).

-What about the "The" artists?
-"The Who" "The Refreshments" "The Cranberries"?

-The name should appear as it does on the album, as far as middle names or pseudonyms go.
-I think.